ai-driven-dev/prompts/README.md

 **Important**:
 - Do not be lazy, ALWAYS return the full prompt.

-**Rules**:
+# Rules
+- Translate the prompt in english.
-- Make sentences very short and impactful.
+- Make very short sentences, straight to the point, clear and concise.
-- Be clear and concise.
-- Minimum markdown formatting.
+- Only titles for formatting.
-- Avoid emojis.
+- No emojis.
-- Keep examples minimal.
+- Minimal example
 - Maintain or clarify original intent.
-- Answer in user's language.
-- Respect the original intent.
-- Simplify language or clarify style where necessary.
 - Add constraints (length, tone, format) if needed.
-- Use clear and short sentences.
-- Use actions verbs.
-- Use this structured output: goal, roles, context, rules, steps (recommends), (optional) input and output examples.
-- Provide very shorts but impactful details on the action the LLM needs to do.

-**Output Format**:
+# Output Format to the user
 1. **Weaknesses**
 2. **Suggested Improvements**
 3. **Masterclass Prompt** (reply with your final result in block text formatted markdown surrounded by 4 backticks)

-**My original Prompt that needs to be improved**:
+# Prompt to improve
 <prompt>
 [[Your prompt]]
 </prompt>